All Episodes

 Gosh, I don't have one.

-Let's assume for a minute that something in the brain explains our human need for a God.
+Okay, let's assume for a minute that something in the brain explains our human need for a God.

-Why could it not be that the God who might have created us didn't put that in our brains
+Why could it not be that the God who might have created us didn't put that in our brains because he wants to be recognized?

-That would either be a very foolish or sadistic God, so I find it hard to imagine that any divine power would have implanted this thing in us in this way.
+So I find it hard to imagine that such a, you know, that any divine power would have implanted this thing in us in this way.

-Okay, well, that's a good answer, except I would believe that since There's a potential for a god, there's also the potential for the devil, and that may be the devil implanted these other false gods.
+Okay, well that's a good answer, except I would believe that since there's a potential for a God, there's also the potential for the devil and that maybe the devil implanted these other false gods.

 But my second question would be, we talked about, you know, you mentioned the elephants, which I thought was very interesting as far as the, you know, remains and so forth.

 And as far as I know, we're the only, humans are the only level of creation that have a consciousness in the sense of guilt and right and wrong and this sort of overwhelming sense that tells them in a way what to do.
-And if we are

-creations of evolution, when might you find the genes that prove we have evolved a
+And if we are creations of evolution, when might you find the genes that prove we have evolved a conscious?

-Which you must admit is different than all the other levels of species, from the amoeba on up.
+Which you must admit is different than all the other levels of species from the amoeba on up.

 Yes, it's unique.

-It is unique, and so how do you evolve something as unique as a human?
+And so how do you evolve something as unique and untangible and unphysical as a conscious?

-it's true only humans have what I refer to in my book as moral consciousness.
+As a matter of fact, as you talk about things like awareness of good and evil, it's true only humans have what I refer to in my book as moral consciousness.

 These are two behaviors that are unique to the human species, just as much as music and mathematical awareness are.